warpnet/smart-led-event/README.md

 > **TIP:** Remove the plastic of one side of a male-male wire.
 To prevent signal interfering use the heat shrink tubing around the metal of the wire.
 You will then have a sleek cable that you can plugin into the LED strips.

 > **Note:** Do not connect the LED strip directly to any of the PINS of the NodeMCU.
-If you do, you may fry you NodeMCU.
+If you do, you may fry your NodeMCU.
 In that case you can enjoy your beer while it lasts :).

 ### Step 5 - Let there be more light!